Christian Brückner

 Christian Brückner is a German voice actor and actor.

-Brückner provides the German voice-dubbing for such actors as Gary Oldman, Robert De Niro, Robert Redford, Martin Sheen, Harvey Keitel, Burt Reynolds, Dennis Hopper, Gérard Depardieu, Donald Sutherland, and Jon Voight.

-In 2009, he appeared with a small German-speaking part in the film Inglourious Basterds by Quentin Tarantino.
+He has provided German voice dubbing for such actors as Robert De Niro, Gary Oldman, Robert Redford, Martin Sheen, Harvey Keitel, Burt Reynolds, Dennis Hopper, Gérard Depardieu, Donald Sutherland, and Jon Voight.
+In 2009, he had a small German-speaking part in the Quentin Tarantino film Inglourious Basterds.

-He has also collaborated with the German trance/techno band E Nomine on a number of their albums.
+Brückner has also collaborated with the German trance/techno band E Nomine on a number of their albums.